ConsumerAffairs Unaccredited Brand

 Price advantage: Verizon's biggest competitor is Comcast, so it strives to offer lower prices in markets where the two compete directly.

 Fewer restrictions: In many markets, Verizon offers FiOS with no contract, so customers are not locked into their services.

 Super fast ISP: PCMag.com has ranked FiOs as the fastest ISP provider 3 years in a row.

 Best for: Businesses and families interested in new fiber optic technology.

 The ConsumerAffairs Research Team believes everyone deserves to make smart decisions.
 We aim to provide readers with the most up-to-date information available about today's consumer products and services.

-Verizon Fios Company Profile
+Verizon Fios Company Information

 - Company Name:

 - United States